xalisci/developer.chrome.com/site/en/blog/third-party-origin-trials/index.md

 [Origin trials](/blog/origin-trials/) are a way to test a new or experimental web platform feature.

-Origin trials are usually only available on a first-party basis: they only work for a single registered [origin](https://web.dev/same-site-same-origin/#origin).
-If a developer wants to test an experimental feature on other origins where their content is embedded, those origins all need to be registered for the origin trial, each with a unique trial token.
-This is not a scalable approach for testing scripts that are embedded across a number of sites.
+Origin trials are usually only available on a first-party basis; they only work for a single registered [origin](https://web.dev/same-site-same-origin/#origin).
+If a developer wants to test an experimental feature on other origins where their content is embedded, those origins all need to be registered for the origin trial as they were originally implemented, each with a unique trial token.
+This was not a scalable approach for testing scripts that are embedded across a number of sites.

-Third-party origin trials make it possible for providers of embedded content to try out a new feature across multiple sites.
+Third-party origin trials make it possible for providers of embedded content to try a new feature across multiple sites.

 {% Img src="image/8WbTDNrhLsU0El80frMBGE4eMCD3/fCachIuiBjh3XPo10CrN.png", alt="Diagram showing how third-party origin trials enable a single registration token to be used across multiple origins", width="800", height="400" %}